 I am eager to visit your community with my shows.
 I am available to do a single show and I have also served as an Artist-in-Residence for an entire weekend highlighting different aspects of the Great American Songbook.
 One example of an Artist-in-Residence format is Sermon in a Song on Friday night as part of Shabbat services, Broadway Bible on Shabbat morning as a very different kind of Torah study and one of the other shows on Saturday night as a fund-raiser or fun-raiser.
 All kinds of combinations are possible!

 And given the reality of the last year+ with the pandemic, I am also available to do most of my shows via Zoom or livestream.

 A musical memoir that uses the Great American Songbook & contemporary music to tell my story.
 Nominated for Best Debut by both Broadway World and Manhattan Association of Cabarets

 Celebrate the lives and music of these extraordinary songwriters.
 Their songs are part of the soundtrack of our lives.
-And they share a great deal beyond their common first name.
+You'll hear their great songs and discover what else they have in common.

 A program that combines beloved show tunes with familiar Biblical and Midrashic stories.
 Torah study from a completely different perspective!!
 I also have a version of Broadway Bible that includes Disney songs as well as show tunes.
 Works great for a Religious School/family gathering!